epw/consensus/consensus.md

 If you have two, or even three characters, it can be hard to fit everybody in.
 So, when you are told to do something for all characters at the start of the session, select at least one, who you want to see in play.
 If you’re sure you will want to see multiple, that’s fine.
 Later, if another of your characters is going to be in a scene, cover their start of session actions right then: Updating their Flag, mark a code of each of their Anchors’ Status Tracks and determine what they mean, take stock of their slipping Status Tracks, and roll start of session moves.
 At the end of the session, only characters you played mark experience in response to the questions.

-Note that not playing a character doesn’t stop, for example, Foreshadows related to them from advancing, so do make sure that they get their moments in the spotlight as appropriate.
+Note that not playing a character doesn’t stop, for example, Portents related to them from advancing, so do make sure that they get their moments in the spotlight as appropriate.

 ### Untethered Advancements